kern10/ece595/lab2/README.md

 #### circular buffers typically are used to implement producer-consumer problem
 > head --> index to first availible slot in buffer space array
 > tail --> index to first full slot in buffer space array
-> buffer space --> an array to hold data
+> buffer --> an array to hold data

 __before consumer process removes an item from buffer...__
 ```C